ubreddy/rezolve-docs/docs/portal/offers-intent-groups.md

 # Offers & Intent Groups

-Understanding the relationship between offers and intent groups in AITSM.
+Understanding the relationship between offers and intent groups in Rezolve.ai.

 ## Overview